 Fast fashion is a threat to the environment.
 The five fashion seasons and new collections are attracting customers to buy more cloth than they need.
 Since the year 2000, cloth production has increased by double folds and so is the waste.

 For example, in 2016, people bought 60% more cloth than in 2000, but these clothes were not kept for even half as long.
 Keeping up with the latest fashion is the new trend.
 One day neon is hot, the other day it is out of fashion, block heels were gone for a decade, and now everyone is wearing, and before you know, it will again be discarded.

 But the same designs return in fashion.
-Every year old, discarded designs are back in fashion.
+Every year old, discarded designs are back on ramps.
 The question is can we save our cloth, waiting for them to become trendy again?
 The answer is no because now, clothes are designed to tear.

-According to estimates, three-fifth of all the garments end up in incinerators, just within years of being made.
+According to estimates, three-fifth of all the garments end up in incinerators, just within a year of being made.
 Landfills are bombarded with 93 million tons of cloth waste every year, a huge section of which is burnt.
-Today, most of the fabric is polyester, which though cheap, but is very polluting.
-It produces three times more carbon in production than cotton, while it does not break down.
+Today, most of the fabric is polyester, which though cheap, is very polluting.
+It produces three times more carbon in production than cotton, but unlike eco-friendly cotton, it does not break down.

 Fast Fashion: The Final Thought

 Every day, thousands of Instagram posts and articles are schooling us on how to pair one cloth with others.
 The dress code for every event is different.
 And all this forms the basis of fast fashion’s business model, and they are crafted to lure you into buying more.

 The fashion houses are flourishing and are estimated to grow exponentially in the coming years.
 Now, the governments are intervening to stop this crazy race to destroy the planet.
 Labs around the world are spending millions in creating truly sustainable fashion, but the fashion houses just won’t hit the breaks.